-Nortel will stop providing Nortel retiree welfare benefits as of May 31, 2013.
-In exchange, Nortel will pay the Settlement Payment of approximately \$67 million.
+Nortel will stop providing Nortel retiree welfare benefits as of June 30, 2013.
+In exchange, Nortel will pay the Settlement Payment of approximately \$66 million.
 The Settlement Payment will then be used to provide benefits to eligible Nortel retirees and eligible beneficiaries through a Voluntary Employees' Beneficiary Association ("VEBA") that will be established by the Retiree Committee or its Successor.
-The Retiree Committee expects that those benefits will include a Health Reimbursement Arrangement ("HRA") and/or a medical insurance plan, each of which is described below.
+The Retiree Committee expects that those benefits will include a Health Reimbursement Arrangement ("HRA") account which is described below.